 Today, having a college degree is more important than ever.
 In fact, many students are going back to school to couple their bachelors degrees in order to advance in their careers.
 But at the same time, it does not necessarily mean what it used to.
-This should not diminish the value of post-secondary education, as it is vital to making one’s way in today’s tough business and economic climate.
-Even going back and taking programs like human resources courses are beneficial to your career.
+This should not diminish the value of post-secondary education, as it is vital to making one's way in today's tough business and economic climate.

 The main problem is that many of us still abide by myths that may have once been truths, but really no longer apply to the college graduate of today.
 What follows are just a few common myths about college, dispelled.